 Now let’s cover some unusual circumstances, such as prenuptial agreements, separation, divorce, and re-marriage.

-Separations – Although you and your spouse may be separated, until you are legally divorced, yoru spouse must still be the beneficiary of your account.
+- Separations – Although you and your spouse may be separated, until you are legally divorced, your spouse must still be the beneficiary of your account.

 401(k) Beneficiary Rules Based on Marital Status